ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 ## Motivation

 In Haskell 2010, there are two syntaxes to define a function: via the function definition syntax, or via lambda expressions.
-The most obvious difference is that the former assigns a name to the function, whereas the latter can be used for anonymous functions.
+The most obvious difference between these is that the former assigns a name to the function, whereas the latter can be used to create anonymous functions.
 However, the differences go significantly beyond that:

  - Lambda expressions can only have a single clause, function declarations can have an arbitrary non-zero number of equations